-How Does Labor Process Begin?
+How Does Labour Process Begin?

 Understanding how labour begins is key to preparing for childbirth.
 The process typically starts with early signs like contractions, changes in vaginal discharge, and the loss of the mucus plug.
 These signals indicate that your body is preparing for delivery.
 In this guide, we'll explore how labour starts, what to expect during the early stages, and when to reach out to your healthcare provider.
 Knowing these signs can help you feel more confident and ready for the big day.